Police corruption: Types

-In most major cities there are internal affairs sections to investigate suspected police corruption or misconduct, including selective enforcement, but there are situations where Internal Affairs also hides departmental and individual corruption, fraud, abuse and waste by individual officers, groups of officers or even unwritten departmental policies.
+In most major cities, there are internal affairs sections to investigate suspected police corruption or misconduct, including selective enforcement, but there are situations where Internal Affairs also hides departmental and individual corruption, fraud, abuse and waste by individual officers, groups of officers, or even unwritten departmental policies.
 There are also Police Commissions who are complicit in the same cover-ups, often to hide internal and departmental problems, both from public view, and also from inter-departmental reviews and investigations.
 Certain officers can be fired, then rehired by petition after they accrue enough signatures, often from the very criminals and violators from whom corrupt officers have garnered previous favors in exchange for officers "turning a blind eye", resulting in selective enforcement of violations being deterred, but actually promoted.

 Similar entities include the British Independent Police Complaints Commission.
-Police corruption is a significant widespread problem in many departments and agencies worldwide.
+Police corruption is a significant and widespread problem in many departments and agencies worldwide.

 It is not possible to measure the level of corruption in a country.
 Surveys of police officers, citizens and businesses can be used to provide estimates on levels of corruption.
 These are often inaccurate, as respondents involved in corruption are reluctant to provide any information implicating themselves in criminal activity.
 Despite this limitation, information collected from International Crime Victim Surveys and surveys conducted by the Global Corruption Enumerated Barometer can be used to estimate the level of police corruption.